 Contractors' all risks insurance

-Most construction contracts contain provisions which require insurance to be taken out to cover physical damage and/or loss of the works—such insurance is known as Construction All Risks, of which Contractors’ All Risks (often referred to as ‘CAR’) is a form.
+Most construction contracts contain provisions which require insurance to be taken out to cover physical damage and/or loss of the works.
+This sort of insurance is known as Construction All Risks, of which Contractors’ All Risks (often referred to as ‘CAR’) is a form.
 Contractors’ All Risks is a Construction All Risks insurance drafted in such a way as to identify the person who is to have the benefit of the insurance, rather than the damage that is covered.

 A typical CAR policy covers construction works, plant and equipment up to their replacement value—if damage occurs to the contract works/plant covered, the insurance will (assuming all is in order and the insurer pays out) enable the property to be reinstated.